ionthedev/Godot-Extension-Template/README.md

 # Godot-Extension-Template
-Making the development of Godot Extensions easier for everyone.
+Making the development of Godot Extensions easier for everyone through a VS Code template

 After following the GDExtension example from the Godot Documentation, I realized this is an extremely cumbersome process to work within, so I wanted to attempt to make it easier, feel free to make a pull request if you have some changes you'd like implemented.
 This project contains C++ files, directly using the code from Godot's Documentation. https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html